sukhik/mood/pages/about.md

   order: 1
 ---

-In a reaction to the world around me, I made a two year plan.
+Sick and tired, I made a two year plan.
 Everything begins in June 2020 and is given a two year time-horizon.
-I am trying to solve the problem of not having enough time.
-The following is what I am doing and what I'm tracking for the term of the project.
+The following is what I am doing and what I'm tracking for the term of this project.
 This is The Plan.

 ##### Visual, Performance Art, and Music